 - 1/2 cup melted butter or vegan butter ( 113g) or coconut oil (105 g)

 - 1 teaspoon vanilla extract

 - 2 tablespoons blackstrap molasses

-- 7 tablespoons aquafaba *, liquid found in cans of chickpeas/white beans
+- 2 eggs OR 2 flax eggs OR 7 tablespoons aquafaba *, liquid found in cans of chickpeas/white beans

 - 1 teaspoon cinnamon

 - 6 tablespoons melted butter or coconut oil, melted (84 g).